The latest MINI Cooper D Hatch aims to hit that sweet spot of pace and parsimony. Jonathan Crouch reports.

 Market and Model

-Prices start at around £16,500 for the Cooper D three-door Hatch, with the automatic version increasing that figure to just under £18,000.
-Some may well question why you'd pay around £1,100 over the price of the petrol-engined Cooper to land yourself a slower, heavier car, but while you are sacrificing a considerable 1.6 seconds in the sprint to 62mph, the Cooper D is a more relaxing car to drive.
-Don't think of it as a sports hatch per se: the Cooper SD is going to make a better fist of that role.
+Prices start at around £17,500 for the Cooper D three-door Hatch, with the automatic version increasing that figure to around £19,000.
+Some may well question why you'd pay around £1,000 over the price of the petrol-engined Cooper to land yourself a slower, heavier car, but while you are sacrificing a considerable 1.6 seconds in the sprint to 62mph, the Cooper D is a more relaxing car to drive.
+Don't think of it as a sports hatch per se.
 Instead, think of this car as a relaxed and refined diesel hatch with some sporty trimmings.

 Cost of Ownership

-The big payback for diesel customers would appear to come in terms of fuel economy and it's certainly hard to sniff at a figure of 80.7mpg which translates to an emissions return of some 92g/km.
+The big payback for diesel customers would appear to come in terms of fuel economy and it's certainly hard to sniff at a figure of 74.3mpg which translates to an emissions return of some 99g/km.
 That's quite a bit better than the 62.8mpg you'll see in the petrol-engined Cooper.
-You won't need to pay for road tax in the Cooper D, which always engenders a warm and fuzzy feeling, but the petrol-engined car only costs £20 a year to tax, so it's not a huge saving there.
-In fact, you'd need to drive around 100,000 miles in the Cooper D to start realising its price premium over the Cooper back in terms of fuel savings.
+In fact though, you'd need to drive around 100,000 miles in the Cooper D to start realising its price premium over the Cooper back in terms of fuel savings.

 So what's the point, I hear you ask.
 Well, it's a different car, as we touched on earlier.
 A car with a more relaxed vibe: a model that's a rangier and leggier thing.
 Some people like that, and like the convenience of a vehicle with a longer range and lower day to day costs.
 This Cooper D includes the MINIMALISM suite of environmental technologies which include a shift-point display function on manual cars, brake energy recuperation and need-oriented control of the fuel pump, coolant pump and other ancillary units.